 - Discuss the four classes of antihypertensive drugs known to reduce the complications associated with heart disease

-This course is intended for an interprofessional audience, including nurses, dietitians, paramedics and EMTs, pharmacists, physical therapists, physicians and radiologic technologists.
+This course is intended for multiple professions, including nurses, dietitians, paramedics and EMTs, pharmacists, physical therapists, physicians and radiologic technologists.

 Physical therapists: Take this version of the course to ensure you receive appropriate credit.